 If you want to learn more about traveling by car or public transportation in Slovakia, check out my travel blog about Slovakia.

 With the funicular to Hrebienok

 There is a small cable car station about 200 meters north of the train station.
-From here a funicular takes tourists to Hrebienok.
+From here a funicular takes tourists from Starý Smokovec to Hrebienok.
 We pay 8 euros for a single trip.
 Further information and online tickets can be found on the following website.
 The train takes about 5 minutes for the almost 2-kilometer-long route.
 If you prefer to hike, you can also conquer the 250 meters of altitude on foot.
 A corresponding hiking trail runs along the railway line, but it is not particularly spectacular.
 In Hrebienok itself there is a restaurant, buildings with ice sculptures inside and a museum with light shows.
 The settlement is also the starting point of many different hiking routes in the High Tatras.
-We also start our hike to the waterfalls here.
+We also start our hike here to the most beautiful waterfalls of Slovakia.

 Hike to the Hrebienok waterfalls and the Skalnaté Pleso glacial lake

 The many hikers who were just sitting with us in the cable car scatter in all directions to start their route.
 We stick to the green marked hiking trail that leads us through a region with tall trees.
 After a few minutes we hear rushing water, but the trees block our view.
 At a T-junction we can finally see the river.
 It is worth taking the yellow-marked hiking trail downhill, because from below you have a great view of the first waterfall on the route.
 Over tree roots and damp soil, we fight our way directly to the Dlhý waterfall (Long Waterfall).
 Most tourists don’t bother to go here, so we can enjoy a clear view of the lurid river.
 In fact, the first waterfall in the High Tatras impresses us immediately.